Gonichiwa/gonichiwa/requirement.md

 # 7. Load file #
 User can load mind map data which is chosen by finder.
-The loaded data will be displayed exactly same as before.
+The loaded data will be displayed exactly same as before even if there were errors in Text Pane.
-If chosen data has errors, program will throw the error messages.

 # 8. Select Menu Bar #
 Menu bar has three components __File__, __Edit__, __View__